Ipotrick/Daxa/README.md

 * As i said before, many abstractions make compromises on ressource lifetimes like deleting things with N render frames delay.
 These and other constrains constrain the user to a specific application model that i personally don't like.
 These things can also cause very obscure bugs that are hard to debug.
 So Things like queues, descriptor sets and synchronization are fully exposed in daxa::gpu.
 * automatic synchronization like barrier generation can create hughe cpu overhead, many abstractions like wgpu need to make many hash map accesses for the barrier generation.
 Syncrhonization may be a lot of boilderplate but usually dont make up too much trouble in my opinion.
 Automatic sync also causes a much more complex implementation wich i am not willing to make.
 Therefore semaphores and barriers are completely exposed in the api.

+Things that Daxa definetly does not aim to be:
+* an optimal vulkan abstraction
+* having no additional overhead
+* beeing protable/ having support for older devices and mobile
+* exposing all vulkan features/ allowing all possible programming styles possible with vulkan

 Daxa also includes other rendering and application specific classes and other abstractions.
 Many of them are rendering related like an ImGui backend or Camera controllers.